BradleyArnott/gforces-assistant/README.md

 - Hash, and deployment date & time isn't accurate for sites on the old asset structure

 ## Release Notes ##

+### 0.22.0 ###
+- Added buttons to dynamic elements
+- MS Ticket quotes in JIRA are now highlighted if over SLA

 ### 0.20.0 ###
 Removed jQuery dependancy